there such a thing as a perfect diamond, and if so, what makes a diamond perfect?

 makes two 90 degree turns and exits through the face ("IDEAL CUT" on the right).

-If the cut is too deep, entering light reflects at an angle too obtuse and exits through the
+If the cut is too deep, entering light reflects at an angle that is too obtuse and exits through the

-side ("DEEP CUT" on the right).
+side ("DEEP CUT").
 If the cut is too thin, entering light passes

 rises exponentially after the first carat or so.